This article appeared in the February 2019 issue of Resource Recycling. Subscribe today for access to all print content.

 Quinn was hired last year as a managing director at Closed Loop Partners and will work across the group’s range of initiatives.
 But much of her time will be geared toward the development of a new arm of the organization, a private equity vehicle called Closed Loop Leadership.

 “There, we’re looking at taking major positions in companies, or acquisitions,” said Quinn, who joined Closed Loop Partners in October.
 The division will focus on investing in operations dealing with material science, recycling technology and more.

 Quinn also holds leadership roles with the Institute of Scrap Recycling Industries’ Plastics Division and MRF Council, and she has served on the board of the Association of Plastic Recyclers.
 Prior to Sims Municipal Recycling, she worked for Sprint Recycling, also in New York City.

-Plastics Recycling Update recently spoke with Quinn to learn more about her new position and what she brings to it after 16 years working within the recycling industry.
+Resource Recycling recently spoke with Quinn to learn more about her new position and what she brings to it after 16 years working within the recycling industry.

 I started just talking to a few investment companies and seeing if there would be a place for someone like me.
 I got the feedback that “absolutely, yes, we need those experts that would be able to go out and source different projects.”
 I just started thinking about that.